Institute for Public Health Innovation (IPHI) Logo

 Do I need to be certified to apply to the CHW Academy Leadership Institute?

-You do not need to be certified to apply to the CHW Academy Leadership Institute.
-Certification is not available in Washington, DC, and we did not want any otherwise experienced CHW within that jurisdiction to feel they could not apply.
+No, you do not need to be certified to apply.
+We know certification is not available in Washington, DC, and many other jurisdictions, and we did not want any otherwise experienced CHW within those jurisdictions to feel they could not apply.

 Do you have questions about the Leadership Institute?
 Please reach out to [email protected] and indicate “Leadership Institute Question” in the subject.